pivotal/blog/content/post/updating-a-bosh-release.md

 (a final release which couldn't be deployed because the blobs were broken).

-In this blog post we describe the procedure we ultimately followed to successfully create an updated BOSH final release of the PowerDNS nameserver, highlighting some of the tricky and non-obvious steps.
+In this blog post we describe the procedure we ultimately followed to successfully create an updated BOSH final release of version 4.0.1 of the PowerDNS authoritative nameserver, highlighting some of the tricky and non-obvious steps.

 ## Updating a BOSH Release

-### 0. Ensure We're Using the Latest Release Version
+### 0. Ensure Our Git Repo is Up-to-date

 We clone our release's git repo: